Gameday

 The Thirsty Parrot

-The Thirsty Parrot is the closest bar to Progressive Field and has been a pregame spot and right of passage for local fans.
-It may seem smaller at first glance from the outside but has a massive outdoor deck that serves as pregame central for game day crowds.
-Be sure to ask about the “Cuyahoga River Water” for an authentic Cleveland experience.
+The Thirsty Parrot is the closest bar to Progressive Field and has been a pregame spot and rite of passage for local fans for decades.
+Although it may seem small from the outside, its massive outdoor deck serves as pregame central for gameday crowds.
+For an authentic Cleveland experience, ask about the “Cuyahoga River Water.”

 The Clevelander